Image by Tumisu from Pixabay

 Then you have the likes of Asos, selling them as fashion items for a two or three pack from between £12-15, this is outrageous blatant ripping off.
 Hand sanitiser is another one, I have always purchased hand sanitiser anyway from a local shop, they used to sell 500ml for 99 pence, yes just 99 pence, now I can’t get half the size for under £3 and worse still, the last two I have purchased, the pumps have failed soon after use.
-I have now decided to make my own, I haven’t made it yet, but you only need rubbing alcohol minimum 70% and i am using aloe vera gel and putting a little bit of my favourite Bergamot essential oil in for a pleasant smell, this is optional.
+I have now decided to make my own, I haven’t made it yet, but you only need rubbing alcohol minimum 70% and I am using aloe vera gel and putting a little bit of my favourite Bergamot essential oil in for a pleasant smell, this is optional.
 I have ordered some pump bottles, at least I can also extract from my broken ones.
 I have ordered two large for in my home and two small from Amazon, so I can use them to keep in my bag.

-I have also been doing some repairs to my clothing, refilled my cushions, superglued broken items, in the past I may have just made new purchases.
+I have also been doing some repairs to my clothing, refilled my cushions, superglued broken items.
+In the past, I may have just made new purchases.
 Not quite a homesteader, but it’s a start!

 6. Multiple Streams of Income

-I am currently researching ways to add another income stream to my income.
+I’m currently researching ways to add another income stream to my income.
 I plan to do this by March 2021.

-If you have a shop, restaurant or similar, think of ways you can diversify what you do, some local restaurants here turned to delivering.
+If you have a shop, restaurant or similar, think of ways you can diversify what you do.
+Some local restaurants here turned to delivering.
 If you have a physical shop, consider having an online platform too.
-Even if your shop mends clothes, have a contingency plan, can you collect, mend, repair and deliver to your customer? what would it take to keep afloat whilst you weather the storm?
-Whatever your business, consider ways you could go to the customer, rather than they come to you or ways you can work safely.
+Even if your shop mends clothes, have a contingency plan.
+Can you collect, mend, repair and deliver to your customer?
+What would it take to keep afloat whilst you weather the storm?
+Whatever your business, consider ways you could go to the customer.
+Rather than they come to you or ways you can work safely.
 Explore what innovative ways some businesses stayed afloat.

 7. Mental Health